collective/collective.webrichtlijnen/README.txt

 * Invalid: The file archetypes has a file icon image that is missing the alt attribute. (http://dev.plone.org/plone/ticket/9948)

-* Invalid: The login portlet has a form without a fieldset (or similar element). no portlets.
+* Invalid: The login portlet has a form without a fieldset (or similar element).
 The W3C HTML validator sees this as an error.